TRAFFORD SPECIFIC INFORMATION

 Under the HRA, households are considered to be threatened with homelessness if they are considered to be threatened with homelessness in the next 56 days.
 This period has been doubled from previous legislation in the HA, previously it was 28 days from date they presented for accommodation.

 This is to require local authorities to intervene to provide assistance at an earlier stage, so there is increased opportunity to achieve a successful homelessness prevention outcome.
-The local authority is obliged to take reasonable steps to help the applicant secure that accommodation so it does not cease to be available for his/her occupation.
+The local authority is obliged to take reasonable steps to help the applicant secure that accommodation so it does not cease to be available for their occupation.
 In deciding the steps to take the authority must have regard to its own assessment.

 4.3.9 Section 199: Local connection and a local connection for care leavers